-Gail Sasaki

-Vice President, Chief Financial Officer and
+Gail Sasaki Vice President, Chief Financial Officer and Secretary

-Secretary

-Irvine, California April 29, 2013
+Irvine, California April 28, 2014

-2012 THE RESERVE AND A COURT FAIRLY SERVE A COURT FAIRLY A COURT A B111 EB1

-N et. lie • Inc

-IMPORTANT ANNUAL MEETING INFORMATION

-Using a black ink pen, mark your votes with an X as shown in this example.
+IMPORTANT ANNUAL MEETING INFORMATION Using a black ink pen, mark your votes with an X as shown in this example.
 Please do not write outside the designated areas.

-01NC9B

-Annual Meeting Proxy Card ▼ PLEASE FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ 1.
-Election of Directors: 01 - Chun Ki Hong 02 - Thomas F. Lagatta 03 - Claude M. Leglise 04 - Alan H. Portnoy Mark here to vote FOR all nominees Mark here to V EPT - To withhold authority to vote for any write the name(s) of such nominee(s) below 4 2.
+Annual Meeting Proxy Card PLEASE FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE.
+A Proposals - The Board of Directors recommends a vote FOR all Nominees listed in Proposal 1 and FOR Proposal 2.
+1. Election of Directors:01 - Chun Ki Hong02 - Charles F. Cargile03 - Thomas F. Lagatta04 - Claude M. Leglise05 - Alan H. Portnoy06 - Blake A. Welcher Mark here to vote FOR all nominees Mark here to WITHHOLD vote from all nominees Mark here to WITHHOLD nominee(s), write the name(s) of such nominee(s) below.
 Ratification of Appointment of KMJ Corbin & Company LLP as our Independent Registered Public Accounting Firm.
+Such other business as may properly come before the meeting or any adjournment or postponement there D Non Voting Itoms Non-Voting Items Change of Address - Please print new address below.
+Comments - Please print your comments below.

-1 Yea Recommend, on an advisory basis, the frequency for holding an advisory vote on the compensation of our named executive officers. r 2 Years 3 Years Abstain 3.
-Approve, on an advisory basis, the compensation of our named executive of the compensation of our named executive of the compensation of the c Authorized Signatures - This section must Please sign exactly as your name appears hereon.
-When signin Date (mm/dd/yyyy) - Please print date below. r, trustee, guardian, or corporate officer, plea
+Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below Please sign exactly as your name appears hereon.
+When signing as attorney, executor, administrator, trustee, guardian, or corporate officer, please indicate full title.

-1UPX 1620032

-▼ PLEASE FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼
+Signature 1 - Please keep signature within the box.

+Signature 2 - Please keep signature within the box.

+Date (mm/dd/yyyy) - Please print date below.